 The president’s commutations, though modest, signaled his administration’s goal to reduce severe sentences in many drug cases.
-Critics say crack cocaine laws in particular were starkly unfair, citing a 100-to-1 sentencing disparity between crack and powder cocaine offenses: For example, a person possessing 500 grams of powder cocaine was subject to the same mandatory prison sentence as someone convicted of possessing just 5 grams of crack.
+Critics say crack cocaine laws, in particular, were starkly unfair, citing a 100-to-1 sentencing disparity between crack and powder cocaine offenses: For example, a person possessing 500 grams of powder cocaine was subject to the same mandatory prison sentence as someone convicted of possessing just 5 grams of crack.

-That chasm in prison time for crack versus powder cocaine offenses was significantly closed by Congress with passage of the Fair Sentencing Act of 2010 — but it was not made retroactive to benefit inmates like Patterson.
+That chasm in prison time for crack versus powder cocaine offenses was significantly closed by Congress with the passage of the Fair Sentencing Act of 2010 — but it was not made retroactive to benefit inmates like Patterson.
 The law reduced the disparity between the amount of crack and powder cocaine needed to trigger certain U.S. criminal penalties from a 100:1 weight ratio to an 18:1 ratio.
 It also eliminated the five-year mandatory minimum sentence for possession with intent to distribute 28 grams or less of crack cocaine, among other provisions.

 The stiff mandatory-minimum sentences under the old law propelled an 800 percent increase in the U.S. prison population — mostly consisting of young black males like Patterson.

 The new penalty guidelines under the Fair Sentencing Act were designed to reverse that trend.
-But because they were not made retroactive — legislative policy that Congress is expected to consider this year — longtime felons such as Patterson had to turn to the president for their only possible relief.
+But because they were not made retroactive — a legislative policy that Congress is expected to consider this year — longtime felons such as Patterson had to turn to the president for their only possible relief.

 “If they had been sentenced under the current law, many of them would have already served their time and paid their debt to society,” Obama said in a statement announcing the eight commutations.
 “Instead, because of a disparity in the law that is now recognized as unjust, they remain in prison, separated from their families and their communities, at a cost of millions of taxpayer dollars each year.”